Measles – what parents want to know

 • were born before 1957 (it’s assumed that most people born before 1957 had the illness at some point)

 If you received a LIVE measles vaccine in the 1960’s you do not need to be revaccinated.
 But, if you received an inactivated measles vaccine between 1963 and 1967, it was not effective and you should be revaccinated.
+If you’re unsure: You can ask your doctor for a blood test to check for immunity, or just get the vaccine.
+The MMR vaccine is safe.
+There’s no harm in getting another dose.

 Is the vaccine safe?
 What are the side effects?

 Common side effects are: Soreness, redness, or swelling where the vaccine was given, fever, mild rash, and temporary pain and stiffness in the joints.
 More serious side effects, such as a high fever or a febrile seizure are rare.
-The MMR vaccine does not cause autism.

 If your child is due for any shot, check out these tips for how to make shots less stressful.